 You might encourage more skepticism about political claims.
 With a True Believer it would count as a victory for them to view Trump with more suspicion.
 But beware that the skepticism isn’t cynical.
 I have argued that many TS deep down, perhaps at some sub- or barely-conscious level, know that Trump is always lying.
 Political discourse is just a game for showing tribal loyalties, not for understanding.
 So, through questioning try to get the TS to articulate exactly what they think the value of political discourse is.
 Make the implicit explicit!

 You might structure the conversation around a particular article or podcast episode.
 Give the conversation a “book club” feel.
 This can help keep focus.
 If the TS thinks it is “fake news,” talk about what fake news is, how to identify it, and why it is bad.
 Or read a right wing source and be ready to explain exactly why it is misleading.

-Another possible conversation might involve identifying political influences.
+Another possible conversation involves identifying political influences.
 Try to pinpoint the causes that explain why the TS and you hold the politics you do.
 The causes might be facts about childhood and upbringing, education, work, geography, religion, and media.
 Work to outline specific details of the causes.